KasparEtter/ef1p/pages/email/email.md

 [Asynchronous communication](https://en.wikipedia.org/wiki/Asynchronous_communication#Electronically_mediated_communication)
 means that a message can be consumed at an arbitrary point after it has been produced, rather than having to interact with the sender concurrently.
-A message can be transmitted with a physical object such as a letter or with a physical signal such as an acoustic or electromagnetic wave.
+A message can be transmitted with a physical object, such as a letter, or with a physical signal, such as an acoustic or electromagnetic wave.
 While humans have delivered messages in the form of objects for millennia with [couriers](https://en.wikipedia.org/wiki/Courier) and [pigeons](https://en.wikipedia.org/wiki/Homing_pigeon), it's only since the invention of the [optical telegraph](https://en.wikipedia.org/wiki/Optical_telegraph)